Using Deep Learning in Spot Welding Applications

 A deep learning inspection application overcomes this challenge by comparing images of defective spot welds to images of defect-free welds.
 One set of images trains the neural network to scan for known flaws while another set of validation images provides a basis for comparison.

-Cognex developed the VisionPro® Deep Learning software suite to simplify the automation of manufacturing processes like spot weld inspections.
-VisionPro Deep Learning has two core tools that work well in spot weld inspection applications:
+Cognex developed the VisionPro® software suite to simplify the automation of manufacturing processes like spot weld inspections.
+VisionPro software has two core tools that work well in spot weld inspection applications:

 - Red Analyze Tool, which identifies defects so you can remove them from the production process